 Follow naming conventions and you’ll end up with more organized email marketing reports over the years.

-The Advanced Segments feature in Google Analytics offers segmenting options for your data with conditions in order to acquire easy-to-use results that you can compare to other data in your metrics.
+The Advanced Segments feature in Google Analytics offers segmenting options for your data with conditions to acquire easy-to-use results that you can compare to other data in your metrics.

-By using Advanced Segments, you will be able to filter results by year, month, and campaign type.
-For example, if you want to filter only data without the newsletters, you can create a segment with the condition ‘does not start with’ and the value ‘nl’.
+By using Advanced Segments, you will be able to filter results by year, month and campaign type.
+For example, if you want to exclude email data showing email newsletters, you can create a segment with the condition “does not start with” and the value “nl”.

-Taking rigorous measures to organize your email marketing reports is to no avail if you don’t actually do anything useful with the data at the end.
+Taking rigorous measures to organize your email marketing reports can only get you so far if you don’t do anything useful with the data at the end.
 You’ll need to examine each report closely and compare the results over time to spot trends and changes.

-Google Analytics is a very powerful tracking tool with myriad features like Goals and Alert Tracking; use them wisely, think over the long term, and good things will come.
+Google Analytics is a potent tracking tool with numerous features like Goals and Alert Tracking.
+Use them wisely, plan for the long term and watch your strategy come to fruition.